bpanda130/DataGenerator/README.md

 "AccountNum": "JRMR05894987945503"
 ```
 ## constant
-If you want to use Constant value for all the records
+If you want to use Constant values for all the records

 Syntax:
 ```json